sadhoss/AzureBatchEndpoint/readme.md

 ```

 ---
-#### Code uploading data
+#### Code uploading data & downloading the prediction data

 In order to perfrom prediction on some data we have, we need to upload it somewhere the service has access.
-When uploading the data to an Azure Storage Account, the simplest appraoch is possibly by using the *Azure.Storage.Blobs* nuget package.
+When uploading the data to an Azure Storage Account, the simplest approach is using the *Azure.Storage.Blobs* nuget package.
 authorizing the client with the above method, enables easy uploading of data.

+When the Batch Endpoint has been invoked and finished running on the data, you can configure it to save the data in the same location.
+Allowing for simple downloading of files with the same nuget package.

 ---
 #### Code Invoking batch endpoint